saboyle/LeavingCareWiki/Employment.md

-An example of a CV to give you an idea of what it should look like [https://johncabotacademy.clf.uk/wp-content/uploads/School-Leaver-CV-Template.pdf](https://johncabotacademy.clf.uk/wp-content/uploads/School-Leaver-CV-Template.pdf)
+**An example of a CV** to give you an idea of what it should look like [https://johncabotacademy.clf.uk/wp-content/uploads/School-Leaver-CV-Template.pdf](https://johncabotacademy.clf.uk/wp-content/uploads/School-Leaver-CV-Template.pdf)

-To produce a typed CV you will need to use a PC, phone or tablet.
+To produce a typed CV you will need to use a PC, laptop, phone or tablet.
 You will also need an **email address** if you're going to be applying for jobs online.
-Tap on the link to set up a Gmail account
+Tap on this link to set up a Gmail account
 [https://support.google.com/mail/answer/56256?hl=en-gb](https://support.google.com/mail/answer/56256?hl=en-gb)